This expert is no longer a staff member at The Heritage Foundation.

-Cordero coordinates Heritage.org’s editorial content with special emphasis on Heritage-branded content development.
-She serves as an editor, writer, curator, and producer of the think tank's online content.
+Michelle Cordero was a digital content manager at The Heritage Foundation.
+Cordero created and coordinated Heritage.org’s editorial content with special emphasis on Heritage-branded content development.
+She served as an editor, writer, curator, and producer and host of the think tank's online content.

-Prior to her position as managing editor, Cordero served as Heritage's broadcast services director, where she was responsible for the execution of over 5,000 radio and television bookings for Heritage policy experts each year on local and national radio and television all over the world.
+Prior to her position as digital content manager, Cordero served as Heritage's broadcast services director, where she was responsible for the execution of over 5,000 radio and television bookings for Heritage policy experts each year on local and national radio and television all over the world.

 Cordero’s background in journalism includes working as an assistant editor and reporter at Human Events, the pioneering conservative weekly and website.